A5H73Y/Parkour/README.md

 - [bStats (Plugin Statistics)](https://bstats.org/plugin/bukkit/Parkour)

 ## Supported plugins
-There are many plugins that Parkour officially and unofficially supports, including Vault, PlaceholderAPI, BountifulAPI, PlateCommands, Parkour Top Ten, ConditionalEvents, LeaderHeads, AdvancedReplay, and more...
+There are many plugins that Parkour officially and unofficially supports, including Vault, PlaceholderAPI, BountifulAPI, PlateCommands, Parkour Top Ten, ConditionalEvents, LeaderHeads, AdvancedReplay, and more...<p />
 For the list of known supported plugins and tutorials on how to set them up, [click here](https://a5h73y.github.io/Parkour/#/guides/compatible-plugins).

 ## Maven